Listen to the intro podcast about Defending the Constitution!

 The First Amendment protects fundamental freedoms essential to democracy, freedom of speech being the most well-recognized.
 Civil Society Field Hearings illuminate two more of these rights specifically:

 1. Right to Petition: The right to petition ensures every citizen has a voice in shaping government.
-Historically, the House maintained a formal petition capacity in the Clerk's office until the 1940s, providing representation even for the disenfranchised.
-Since that time, this grievance processing function has atrophied.
+Historically, popular petition issues prompted the creation of committees and the House maintained a formal docket in the Clerk's office.
+These methods provided representation for the disenfranchised.
 Petitions to Congress helped end slavery and secure women's voting rights.
-Civil Society Field Hearings help revitalize this democratic function.
+Over time, this grievance processing function atrophied.
+Civil Society Field Hearings revitalize this essential democratic voice.

 Making an Impact